freedomofpress/securedrop/docs/develop.md

 `vagrant up mon`

-Once SSH is only allowed over tor
+Once SSH is only allowed over tor you will need to use torify or connect proxy.

 `sudo apt-get install connect-proxy`